jackdesert/jackdesert.github.io/_posts/2018-07-05-common-challenges-to-deploying-with-uwsgi-and-emperor.markdown

 ### Pitfall 3b: Permission Denied when Nginx Connects to Socket

+#### A Bit of Background on uWSGI and Nginx
+There are two users of importance in this equation.
+One is the user that runs nginx (www-data in my case).
+The other is the user your app masquerades as via uWSGI. (ubuntu in my case).

+uWSGI will be the one to create the socket file, and it will set certain permissions on the file.
+Obviously since uWSGI created the file, it will have no trouble accessing it.

+By default, uWSGI creates the socket file with 755 permissions.
+With those permissions, the user of nginx are not be able to access the file.

+#### On to the Pitfall and its Solution
 Once you've made sure both uWSGI and Nginx are pointed at the same socket file, Nginx may still give you a Permission Denied error when it goes to access the socket.